What is Istio?

 - Resource requests for control plane containers.

-- Pod disruption budgets for deployments you need to remain available during upgrades, such as the provided Istio ingress gateway.
+- Pod disruption budgets for deployments that you need to remain available during upgrades, such as the provided Istio ingress gateway.

 You can find out how to configure these settings in Configuring your control plane.